Application of Field Emission Scanning Electron Microscope in Lithium-ion Diaphragm Inspection

 CIQTEK SEM5000 is a field emission scanning electron microscope(FESEM) with high-resolution imaging and analysis ability, supported by abundant functions, benefits from advanced electron optics column design, with high-pressure electron beam tunnel technology (SuperTunnel), low aberration, and non-immersion objective lens, achieves low voltage high-resolution imaging, the magnetic specimen can also be analyzed.
 With optical navigation, automated functionalities, carefully designed human-computer interaction user interface, and optimized operation and use process, no matter if you are an expert or not, you can quickly get started and complete high-resolution imaging and analysis work.

-Learn MoreHigh-speed scanning electron microscope for cross-scale imaging of large-volume specimens CIQTEK HEM6000 facilities technologies such as the high-brightness large-beam current electron gun, high-speed electron beam deflection system, high-voltage sample stage deceleration, dynamic optical axis, and immersion electromagnetic & electrostatic combo objective lens to achieve high-speed image acquisition whilst ensuring nano-scale resolution.
+Learn MoreHigh-speed Scanning Electron Microscope for Cross-scale Imaging of Large-volume Specimens CIQTEK HEM6000 facilities technologies such as the high-brightness large-beam current electron gun, high-speed electron beam deflection system, high-voltage sample stage deceleration, dynamic optical axis, and immersion electromagnetic & electrostatic combo objective lens to achieve high-speed image acquisition whilst ensuring nano-scale resolution.
 The automated operation process is designed for applications such as a more efficient and smarter large-area high-resolution imaging workflow.
-The imaging speed can reach more than 5 times faster than a conventional field emission scanning electron microscope (fesem).
+The imaging speed can reach over 5 times faster than a conventional field emission scanning electron microscope (FESEM).

 Learn More